vinishgeorge/aoai-realtime-audio-sdk/samples/middle-tier/python-fastapi/README.md

     ```

 The server listens on `http://localhost:<PORT>` and accepts WebSocket connections at the `/realtime` path.
-It also provides a `POST /phi3` endpoint which sends prompts to a local Phi-3 model via Ollama and returns the generated text.
+It also provides:

+- `POST /phi3` for non-streaming completions
+- `POST /phi3-stream` which streams tokens as Server-Sent Events

 ## Development Setup